Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Founders Financial Alliance

-Founders Financial Alliance (FFA) is a fee-based firm that serves many clients, including both non-high-net-worth and high-net-worth individuals, retirement plans, charitable organizations and business.
+Founders Financial Alliance (FFA) is a fee-based firm that serves many clients, including both non-high-net-worth and high-net-worth individuals, retirement plans, charitable organizations and businesses.
+The firm itself does not impose any minimum account requirements on clients.

 The firm emphasizes regular account supervision.
 Portfolios consist of individual stocks or bonds, exchange traded funds (ETFs), options, mutual funds and other public and private securities or investments.
 It uses hard evidence and resarch to create tailored portfolios.
 Analysis methods include fundamental analysis, technical analysis and cyclical analysis, as well as modern portfolio theory and third-party manager analysis.